mamoore1440/personal-site/src/content/are-you-awake-yet/AYAY-Part-1.md

 This is not an actual field; nor is it physical.
 It's simply a way for us to visualize how Humans and Reality interact.
 Humans make Demand for the Supply that is Reality, and if the Demand Connects with Supply then there is a change in Reality along with a change in the Utility of all Humans.
 The change in Utility may be big or it may be small.
 The majority of changes that take place will be minute and will be essentially 0.
 If someone kicks a rock in China will someone in America care?
 The answer is no, BUT they will be affected and thus there will be a utility change.

 The Supply and Demand Connections are not complex either.
 Again, this is simply a way of viewing how Humans interact with Reality.
-For instance if you raise you right arm you are making an S&D Connection.
+For instance if you raise your right arm you are making an S&D Connection.
 You are demanding your arm be raised and this connects if you raise your arm.
 If type on a keyboard you are Demanding your fingers move which will connect.
 When you pull a lever you are Demanding that the lever move.
 If you succeed in pulling the lever then the Demand (You) and the Supply (the lever) will have Connected.
 Supply and Demand Connections change the Internal Utility of all Humans and change Reality.
 There isn't much to understand here: Humans interact with Reality and these interactions are visualized with Supply and Demand on the S&D Field.

 I will refer to 'Supply and Demand' as 'S&D' and I will refer to 'Supply and Demand Connections' as 'S&DC' moving forward.